 The Crew-3 launch countdown went well after a series of weather-related delays, with the closeout workers completing vital leak and communications checks ahead of time.
 As the minutes passed, the crew appeared comfortable and ready for action.

-According to the NASA associate administrator, Bob Cabana, who expresses his excitement during the live broadcast said: “What a beautiful launch,”
+According to NASA associate administrator Bob Cabana, who expressed his excitement during the live broadcast said: “What a beautiful launch,”